-TNOYS provides this directory as a resource to help identify providers across Texas who offer youth and family services.
-You can browse listings below according to region or the type of service you are looking for, or click to view the full list.
+TNOYS provides this directory as a resource to help identify member organizations across Texas that offer youth and family services.
+You can browse listings below according to the region or the type of service you are looking for or click to view the full list.
 Descriptions of the different types of programs included in the directory are provided below.

 - Supervised Independent Living (7)

 - Family and Youth Success (FAYS) (21)

 - Street Outreach Program (15)

 - Region (83)

 - Drop-In or Resource Center: These are places where runaway and homeless youth can come without an appointment to get advice or information, receive services or service referrals, or to meet other runaway or homeless youth.
 These centers are another point of connection for young people who may not want to go to shelters and are a way to engage them in relationships and provide basic services.